What Is a Franchise? (2020 Update)

-One of the things that makes these businesses so successful is the benefits that franchising offers which we will detail below.
+One of the things that makes these businesses so successful is the benefits that franchising offers, which we’ll outline below.

 Franchising is an excellent way to tap into talent.
 People with strong business acumen often look to run their own business, rather than work on site.
 Getting talented individuals to manage your stores in various locations will help grow your business and build up your brand.
 Another benefit is that franchisees pay you to get a franchise.
 This means you can receive capital for further expansion without having to take out loans, or look for investors.

 Entering a franchise agreement can be advantageous for those wanting to get into the business market.
 One key reason is that most franchise brands are well-established, so you don’t have to start from scratch.
+The Franchisor will provide you with all the brand and marketing materials you need to run the business.
 You’ll also become a part of a franchise team that can provide you with support for similar challenges that you will face.

 Things to consider

-There are two sides to a coin, and with the advantages, come the offsetting disadvantages.
+In the same way that there are two sides to a coin, with the advantages come the offsetting disadvantages.

 There is potential for conflict between a franchisor and franchisee, arising from different situations.
 For example, a non-compliant franchisee may damage your business’s brand name.
 In the social media age, any misstep gets amplified quickly and may cause the reputation of your whole business to drop.
 Alternatively, if you have any ideas for your business, you will need to consult your franchisees.